gradzikb/vim-abaqus/README.md

 What is Abaqus filetype plugin?

-It's just bunch of VIM scripts to speed up work with Abaqus inputdeck file.
+It's just bunch of scripts to speed up work with Abaqus inputdeck file and VIM text editor.

 ##Main plugin features
 - Syntax highlighting